kubeflow/pipelines/backend/src/apiserver/visualization/README.md

       - name: KERNEL_TIMEOUT
         value: 100
     ```
-* Generated visualizations cannot be larger than 4MB.
+* The HTML content of the generated visualizations cannot be larger than 4MB.
     * gRPC by default imposes a limit of 4MB as the maximum size that can be
     sent and received by a server.
 To allow for visualizations that are larger
     than 4MB in size to be generated, you must manually set